 For most of my years, I held to a more Arminian view of theology.
 We attended more “seeker sensitive,” “squishy,” “feel good” types of churches.
 Recently, I have delved more deeply into theology, and God brought me back to the basics.
 Through that, I have rejected many of the Arminian and charismatic beliefs and identify with the Reformers and the doctrines of grace, commonly known as “Calvinism.”
 See my Faith page for more on this.

-We relocated to the shore of Southern Maine in 2015, (from PA), and then bought a house a little more inland earlier in 2016.
+We relocated to the shore of Southern Maine in 2015, (from PA).
 We have found a smaller, more Calvinistic church that we are settling into.
 It is really wild how New England is the place so rich with church history, where the Pilgrims and Puritans landed in the new world, and later where the Great Awakening happened… yet now, how far they have fallen into libralism, secularism, and even false religions.
 It is really, really difficult to find a good church here that presents the true gospel message.

 I hope this blog will reflect Jesus Christ and the Gospel, edify my sisters in Christ, be a place to find solid resources strengthening our faith, and glorifying Jesus as our King, our Prophet, and our Savior.